PaperMC/Starlight/TECHNICAL_DETAILS.md

 Starlight:
 https://www.youtube.com/watch?v=5nVYjedJz-U

-In summary Starlight basically eliminated the massive frame stall from the piston causing the light update at max world height.
+In summary, Starlight basically eliminated the massive frame stall from the piston causing the light update at max world height.

 This about concludes the major improvements Starlight does to the light engine.